Albert J. Beveridge Award

 - Biographies, monographs, and works of synthesis and interpretation are eligible; translations, anthologies, and collections of documents are not.

-- Only books bearing an imprint of 2013 are eligible for the 2014 prize.
+- Only books bearing a copyright of 2016 are eligible for the 2017 prize.